isomerpages/mol-services/_government-services/06d-health-expenses.md

       <div class="tab-content">
     <p>All Self-Employed Persons (SEPs) who are Singapore Citizens or Permanent Residents and earn an annual Net Trade Income (NTI) of more than $6,000 need to contribute to MediSave.</p>
 <p>NTI is your gross trade income minus all allowable business expenses, capital allowances and trade losses as determined by the Inland Revenue Authority of Singapore (IRAS).</p>
-<p>Your MediSave contribution depends on your age and annual Net Trade Income (NTI).
+<p>Your MediSave contribution depends on your age and annual NTI.
 Use the <a href="https://www.cpf.gov.sg/eSvc/Web/Schemes/SelfEmployedMedisaveContribution/SelfEmployedMedisaveContributionLanding" target="_blank">Self-Employed MediSave Contribution Calculator</a> to calculate the amount of MediSave to contribute, or refer to the <a target="_blank" href="https://www.cpf.gov.sg/members/FAQ/schemes/self-employed-scheme/self-employed-matters/FAQDetails?category=self-employed+scheme&group=Self-Employed+Matters&ajfaqid=2188316&folderid=12405">MediSave contribution rates for Self-Employed Persons</a>. </p>
       </div>
     </div>
           <div class="tab">
       <input type="checkbox" id="sep-contribute">
-      <label class="tab-label" for="sep-contribute">Benefits of Making Medisave Contributions</label>
+      <label class="tab-label" for="sep-contribute">Benefits of Making MediSave Contributions</label>
       <div class="tab-content">
        <p>When you contribute to MediSave, you enjoy:</p>
        <ul>
         <li>Up to 6% interest per annum on your MediSave savings</li>
-        <li>Savings in your MediSave Account earn 4% interest per annum, and the first $60,000 of your combined CPF balances earns an additional 1% interest per annum.
-Members aged 55 and above also enjoy an additional 1% interest per annum on the first $30,000 of their combined CPF balance from 1 January 2016.</li>
+        <li>Savings in your MediSave Account earn 4% interest per annum, and the first $60,000 of your combined CPF balances earn an additional 1% interest per annum.
+CPF Members aged 55 and above also enjoy an additional 1% interest per annum on the first $30,000 of their combined CPF balance from 1 January 2016.</li>
-        <li>Tax relief of up to 37% of your annual NTI, or the CPF Annual Limit of$37,740, whichever is lower</li>
+        <li>Tax relief of up to 37% of your annual NTI, or the CPF Annual Limit of $37,740, whichever is lower</li>
         <li>Using your MediSave savings for</li>
         <ul class="sub-bullet">
           <li>Healthcare expenses for you and your family</li>